GauBen/typed-board/README.md

 ## GraphQL Zeus

-You can think of [GraphQL Zeus](https://zeus.graphqleditor.com/) as Prisma for the frontend: it writes GraphQL queries out of JavaScript objects, and produces the proper return types.
+You can think of [GraphQL Zeus](https://zeus.graphqleditor.com/) as Prisma for the frontend: it writes GraphQL queries out of JavaScript objects and produces the proper return types.

 In the `packages/app` directory, add the following dependencies: